apache/iceberg/site/docs/hive.md

 #### Column Projection
 Columns from the Hive SQL `SELECT` clause are projected down to the Iceberg readers to reduce the number of columns read.

+#### Hive Query Engines
+Both the Map Reduce and Tez query execution engines are supported.